leanprover-community/logic_and_proof/_sources/natural_deduction_for_propositional_logic.rst.txt

 #. :math:`(A \to C \vee D) \to ((A \to C) \vee (A \to D))`
 #. :math:`(((A \to B) \to A) \to A)`

 All of these can be derived in natural deduction using the fundamental rules listed in :numref:`derivations_in_natural_deduction`.
 But some of them require the use of the *reductio ad absurdum* rule, or proof by contradiction, which we have not yet discussed in detail.
-We will discuss the use of this rule, and other patterns of classical logic, in the :numref:`Chapter %s <classical_reasoning>`.
+We will discuss the use of this rule, and other patterns of classical logic, in :numref:`Chapter %s <classical_reasoning>`.

 Exercises
 ---------